About Medicine Hat Folk Music Club

 Fond folk festival memories planted the seed of an idea with the founding members of the Medicine Hat Folk Music Club.
 They asked "Why couldn't Medicine Hat have folk music concerts and maybe even a folk festival some day?"

 Our vision is to bring to Medicine Hat regular live concerts showcasing the many different folk genres.
-These include (but are not restricted to!)
-Celtic, Native American, Country Swing, Zydeco, Blues, Gospel, Bluegrass, Roots Country, Alternative Folk, Latin, Gypsy, African, Klezmer.... and more.
+These include Celtic, Native American, Country Swing, Zydeco, Blues, Gospel, Bluegrass, Roots Country, Alternative Folk, Latin, Gypsy, African, Klezmer and more.

-Singer Songwriter Night (SSN) started in 2006 at Cafe Caprice, then Prickly Pear then Inspire in 2012.
-This is a monthly opportunity for any musicians to perform in an “open mic” setting.
-Our mandate is to encourage local musicians and this has helped us to do that.
-We often have “featured performers” from other parts of the province for the second half of the night and open mic for the first half.
-Phyllis Sinclair got Singer Songwriter Night going (I think) and it has been handled by Bruce Dynes since then.
-Bruce has just stepped down and we are unsure of whether SSN will continue.
+Singer Songwriter Night (SSN) started in 2006 at Cafe Caprice, then Prickly Pear, Inspire in 2012, and currently Cafe Verve.
+This is a monthly opportunity for any musicians to perform in an open mic setting.
+This has helped us in our mandate is to encourage local musicians.
+We often have featured performers from other parts of the province for the second half of the night and open mic for the first half.